ctroupin/ctroupin.github.io/_maps/2017-05-01-Running-SartTilman.md

 ### Implementation

 Quite similar to the [Mallorca map](../2017-03-01-Activity-Maps/).
-Different metrics (distance, ascent, ...) are computed on- the-fly.
-After download from [Movescount](movescount.com/) platform, the GPX files are cleaned, simplified (only 500 points are kept) and edited manually so that the title can be displayed in an `info` box.
+Different metrics (distance, positive elevation, ...) are computed _on-the-fly_.
+The GPX files are downloaded from [Movescount](movescount.com/) then cleaned, simplified (only 500 points are kept) and edited manually so that the title can be displayed in an `info` box.

 *Heatmap* and *hexbin* layers provide good ways to see the most frequent places and also locations where we never go.
 For example we almost never followed the national road "*Route du Condroz*", due to the traffic.